State-mandated PFML

 Details

-Employee eligibility requirements: Employees are eligible if they have earned at least six (6) times the state average weekly wage during the employee’s base period.
+Employee eligibility requirements: Employees are eligible if they have earned at least six (6) times the state average weekly wage (SAWW) during the employee’s base period.
+Employees must be employed on the date of application in advance of leave or employed as of date leave began if applying retroactively.

 Reason for leave: